Secretary of state: South African Republic

-In the South African Republic the Secretary of State was the main administrative officer of the State, working closely with both the State President as head of state and head of government, and the parliament of the South African Republic.
+In the South African Republic the secretary of state was the main administrative officer of the State, working closely with both the State President as head of state and head of government, and the parliament of the South African Republic.

 Liberia

-In Liberia, from 1847 until 1972, the Secretary of State was the head of the Department of State and the chief foreign policy officer of the republic, responsible for conducting diplomacy and implementing the nation's foreign affairs.
-The title was abolished in 1972 and replaced with the new nomenclature, Minister of Foreign Affairs.
+In Liberia, from 1847 until 1972, the secretary of state was the head of the Department of State and the chief foreign policy officer of the republic, responsible for conducting diplomacy and implementing the nation's foreign affairs.
+The title was abolished in 1972 and replaced with the new nomenclature, minister of foreign affairs.
 Throughout most of Liberia's history, holders of that office usually went on to become president.

 The Americas

 Argentina

-The Secretary of State (Secretario de Estado) in Argentina (federal government) is a high official with the same rank of a Minister, who is responsible directly to the President.
-The position must be distinguished from a "Secretary", a lower position, responsible to a Minister.
+The secretary of state (secretario de estado) in Argentina's federal government is a high official with the same rank as a minister, who is responsible directly to the president.
+The position must be distinguished from a "secretary," a lower position, responsible to a minister.

-The official responsible for foreign policy is called Minister of Foreign Affairs (Ministro de Relaciones Exteriores) or "Chancellor" (Canciller).
+The official responsible for foreign policy is called minister of foreign affairs (Ministro de Relaciones Exteriores) or "Chancellor" (Canciller).

 Brazil

-In Brazil, a Secretary of State (secretário de Estado or secretário estadual) – commonly referred simply as "Secretary" (secretário) is one of the government members of each of the Brazilian states, subordinate to the respective State Governor.
-At state level, the Brazilian secretaries of State have functions similar to those of the Ministers of the Federal Government.
+In Brazil, a secretary of state (secretário de Estado or secretário estadual)—commonly referred simply as "secretary" (secretário)—is one of the government members of each of the Brazilian states, subordinate to the respective state governor.
+At state level, the Brazilian secretaries of state have functions similar to those of the ministers of the federal government.

-At federal level, the officer responsible for foreign affairs, a position equivalent to that of the United States Secretary of State, is the Minister of Foreign Affairs.
+At federal level, the officer responsible for foreign affairs, a position equivalent to that of the United States secretary of state, is the minister of foreign affairs.

 Canada

-The Canadian Cabinet used to have a Secretary of State for External Affairs who acted as the country's Foreign Minister, but this position was abolished in 1993 and a new position of Minister of Foreign Affairs was created.
-From 1867 to 1993, there was also a Secretary of State for Canada who was a Cabinet minister whose duties varied over time but who was responsible for the Department of Secretary of State until the position was abolished.
-Since 1993, some junior ministers have been styled Secretary of State, and assigned in specific policy areas to assist Cabinet ministers.
+The Canadian Cabinet used to have a secretary of state for external Affairs who acted as the country's foreign minister, but this position was abolished in 1993 and a new position of minister of foreign affairs was created.
+From 1867 to 1993, there was also a secretary of state for Canada who was a Cabinet minister whose duties varied over time but who was responsible for the Department of secretary of state until the position was abolished.
+Since 1993, some junior ministers have been styled secretary of state, and assigned in specific policy areas to assist Cabinet ministers.
 However, these junior ministers are not themselves members of Cabinet.
-A similar role is played by Ministers of State, however Ministers are members of the cabinet.
+A similar role is played by ministers of state, however ministers are members of the cabinet.